TT

 Critical Process Parameter

-Parameter with justified operating range, linked to a CQA.
+Parameter with justified operating range, linked to the CQA it controls.

 type